lars-frogner/Backstaff/README.md

 ## Features

 The code consists of a core API as well as a set of optional features, some of which are included by default.
-You can specify additional features by adding the `--features` flag to `cargo install` or `cargo build`, e.g. `cargo build --features=tracing,hdf5`.
+You can specify additional features by adding the `--features` option to `cargo install` or `cargo build`, e.g. `cargo build --features=tracing,hdf5`.
 The `--no-default-features` flag can be used to disable the default features, and the `--all-features` flag can be use to include all features.

 Currently the available features are:
 * `cli`: A module exposing a command line interface (CLI) for applying the various tools in the library.
 This feature is included by default, but can be disabled if you only want to use the API.
 * `netcdf`: Support for reading and writing snapshot data in the [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) format (using the [CF conventions](http://cfconventions.org/)).
+* `hdf5`: Support for the [HDF5](https://www.hdfgroup.org/solutions/hdf5/) format, in particular for writing field line data using the [H5Part](https://dav.lbl.gov/archive/Research/AcceleratorSAPP/) conventions.
+* `json`: Support for serialization of certain output, like traced field lines, into JSON format.
+* `pickle`: Support for serialization of certain output, like field slices or traced field lines, into Python's [`pickle`](https://docs.python.org/3/library/pickle.html) format.
 * `tracing`: A module for tracing field lines.
 Including it will add the `snapshot-trace` subcommand to the CLI.
-* `hdf5`: Support for the [HDF5](https://www.hdfgroup.org/solutions/hdf5/) format, in particular for writing field line data using the [H5Part](https://dav.lbl.gov/archive/Research/AcceleratorSAPP/) conventions.
+* `corks`: A module for tracing corks.
+Including it will add the `snapshot-corks` subcommand to the CLI.
 * `ebeam`: A module for simulating electron beams.
 Including it will add the `snapshot-ebeam` subcommand to the CLI.
-Requires `tracing`.

 ## API documentation

 The API documentation can be generated and viewed in your browser by running `cargo doc --open` in the project repository.
-If using non-default features you need to specify them with a `--features` flag in order for them to be included in the documentation.
+If using non-default features you need to specify them with a `--features` option in order for them to be included in the documentation.

 ## Prerequesites